rsdoiel/r-tag/client-side-rendering.md

 ## r-tags evolution

 Over a lunch I was thinking about client side content rendering of markdown.
 Previously I had build a custom element for processing markdown files for my personal [website](http://rsdoiel.github.io).
-It worked nicely even on my cell phone's web brower.
-How I could use this approach to make more complicated content pages?
+It worked nicely even on my cell phone's web browser.
+Could I use this approach to make more complicated content pages?
 I didn't want to have to write HTML wrapers for each markdown document.
 I needed a way to use the the same HTML page as a content rendering engine for one or more markdown documents.
 I needed a way to generate navigation between pages.

 A sip of coffee and I focused on site navigation.
 With server side engines like Wordpress navigation/menus are part of the theme and administrative setup.
 I remembered this because one of the clients at work need to tweak the default permissions for editors so that the editors could edit menus.
 Sometimes that is a good idea sometimes not.
 If the menus (navigation) had been content to begin with then the existing permissions would have worked fine.